ekohe/crunchbase4/README.md

 => "ekohe"
 ```

-OR if you want to get the json data, please call `response.as_json` in your project.
+Or, if you want to use json data, please call `response.as_json` in your project.

 ### Get the person data

 ```
-pry(main)> client = Crunchbase::Client.new
 pry(main)> response = client.person('mark-zuckerberg')
 => #<Crunchbase::Models::Person:0x00007ffbf201d178
  @aliases=["Zuck"],